tunaphish/blog/content/notes/how-do-you-live-a-life-with-no-regets.md

  Minimize regret.
 Regret doing something vs regretting nothing.
 Reperations.

- I mean it's not even about the fame at that point. like why even perform if only five dudes are going to listen.

- because those five dudes understand. and that's all that matters
+ eji - I mean it's not even about the fame at that point. like why even perform if only five dudes are going to listen. sei - because those five dudes understand. and that's all that matters

+ Eji isn’t allowed in the room during the discussion on what to do about a certain spirit.
+Sei is a reluctant mentor.
+Male bonding.
+They go to execute the soft spirit.
+But he seems to be in control.